maarten-pennings/Lego-Mindstorms/ms4/importfromslot/readme.md

 If you write a python program in the Lego IDE, and you upload and/or run it, it gets stored in a so-called slot.
 What this means in practice is that the IDE generates a random id xxx, and saves your (pre-compiled) Python file under `/projects/xxx/__init__.mpy`.

-It also updates the "index", that is a the file `/projects/.slots`.
+It also updates the "index".
+This a a text file `/projects/.slots` with 20 entries (the slots).

-As you might know, you can make one Python `mmm.py` with "library" functions and then use those functions in another Python file via an `import mmm`.
+As you might know, you can make one Python file `mmm.py` with "library" functions and then use those functions in another Python file via an `import mmm`.

-Can we import slotted Python file in another slotted Python file.
+The question the facebook post answer is: can we import a slotted Python file into another slotted Python file?
-Yes, that is what the above post is about.
+Yes, that is what the post is about.

 ## Setup